How accurate are body fat scales? The short answer is that they’re not accurate at all.

 Using the results to guide your training and diet decisions may well send you off in completely the wrong direction.

 I’ll explain why in a moment.
 First, I want to take a step back and explain why I don’t trust any of the body fat tests out there.

 The only way to measure your body fat is to have it stripped out, placed on a scale, and weighed.
-Although this method is highly accurate, you have to be dead in order for it to happen.
+Although this method, known as carcass analysis, is highly accurate, you have to be dead in order for it to happen.

 How Do Body Fat Scales Work?

 Body fat scales are one of the most popular ways to measure how much fat and muscle mass you have, mainly because they’re quick and easy to use.
 They use a method known as bioelectrical impedance, or BIA for short, to estimate your body composition.

 You take your socks off and step on the scales, which then send out a weak electrical current.
 This electric current passes up one leg and down the other.
 The body fat scales then measure the degree of resistance (or impedance) to the flow of the current .

 Different tissues provide varying levels of resistance, with fat-free mass providing less resistance than fat due to its higher water content.

 The idea is that by determining the level of resistance to the current, the scale will know how much lean tissue and fat mass you have, which it then uses to estimate your body fat percentage.

 Some so-called smart scales also sync with fitness apps on your smartphone via bluetooth or wi-fi, transferring data to Apple Health, Fitbit, or Google Fit.